Grantham Garden Club

 Picture

-Bill Weeks, a New Hampshire master gardener and GGC member, made his presentation to GGC members at Grantham Town Hall on February 10, 2023.
+Bill Weeks, a New Hampshire master gardener and GGC member, gave an informative presentation to GGC members.

 Return to 2023 Program & Activity List